$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Main results concerning matrices: Theorems --

 \begin{maintheorem}[$p$-adic classification, $4$-by-$4$, non-degenerate case] \letpprime.
 Let $\Omega_0$ be the matrix of the standard symplectic form on $(\Qp)^4$.
 Let $X_p,Y_p$ be the non-residue sets in Definition \ref{def:sets}.
 Let $M\in\M_4(\Qp)$ be a symmetric matrix such that all the eigenvalues of $\Omega_0^{-1}M$ are distinct.
 Then there exists a symplectic matrix $S\in\M_4(\Qp)$ and $r,s\in\Qp$ such that one of the following three possibilities holds: \begin{enumerate} \item There exist $c_1,c_2\in X_p$ such that

 \item There exists $c\in Y_p$ such that

 \item There exist $c,t_1$ and $t_2$ corresponding to one row of the Table \ref{table:canonical} such that $S^TMS$ is equal to the matrix

-where $(a,b)$ are either $(1,0)$ or $(a_1,b_1)$ of the corresponding row. \end{enumerate} Furthermore, if two matrices $S$ and $S'$ reduce $M$ to one of the normal forms in the right-hand side of the three equalities above, then the two normal forms are in the same case; if it is case (2) or (3), they coincide, and in case (1) they coincide up to exchanging the $2$ by $2$ diagonal blocks. \end{maintheorem}
+where $(a,b)$ are either $(1,0)$ or $(a_1,b_1)$ of the corresponding row. \end{enumerate} Furthermore, if two matrices $S$ and $S'$ reduce $M$ to one of the normal forms in the right-hand side of the three equalities above, then the two normal forms are in the same case; if it is case (2) or (3), they coincide, and in case (1) they coincide up to exchanging the $2$ by $2$ diagonal blocks.
+Moreover, the family of normal forms (that is, the normal form except for $r$ and $s$) and the matrix $S$ are uniquely determined by the eigenvectors of $\Omega_0^{-1}M$. \end{maintheorem}

 See Figure \ref{fig:formas} for a diagram of the classes in the statement of Theorem \ref{thm:williamson4}.

 \begin{definition}[Non-residue function] \letpprime.
 If $p\equiv 1\mod 4$, let $c_0$ be the smallest quadratic non-residue modulo $p$.
 We define the \emph{non-residue function}: